johannschopplich/kirby-vue-lightkit/README.md

 ### Controllers for Data

-- The [`site/controllers/default.php`](./site/controllers/default.php) controller returns data which is inlined in the index template and accessible with the `useSite()` hook.
-Use it for data required right after the Vue app is mounted (for the initial paint).
+- The [`site/controllers/default.php`](./site/controllers/default.php) controller returns data which is embedded in the index template and available with the `useSite()` hook.
+Use it for data required for the first screen that's displayed to avoid a extra roundtrip.
-- Every other controller is fetchable via the `useController()` hook.
+- Every other controller can be called via the `useController()` hook.
 When fetched once from the network, it is then cached in store.
-Use it for optional data not required for the initial paint.
+Use it for data not required for the initial paint of your web application.

 > ℹ️ Note: Each controller has to return it's data nested inside the `data` key.
 Take a look into the examples provided to get an idea.